 As a hair growth stimulator

 Coconut oil has been shown to possess anti-inflammatory properties that help decrease local inflammation – an issue which has the ability to mess with your hair’s growth cycle and may lead to thinning hair and hair loss.
 It’s also packed with lauric acid – a long-chain fatty acid known to help strengthen and hydrate hair.
-And we all know that the stronger and healthier your hair is, the quicker it will grow.
+And we all know that fast hair growth is influenced by how strong and healthy your hair is.

 How to apply coconut oil on hair